50 YEARS !!!! The Kegger Chronicle

 There are only three ways to move a full keg.

-This tradition started in Northern California over 45 years ago.
+This tradition started in Northern California 50 years ago.
 30 to 60 people would hike

 Custom steel carries start at $325.00 plus shipping.